Richardrflsn/Personal-Website/README.md

-# Personal Website
+# My Personal Website

 ## About
-This personal website is based on basic HTML CSS as the frontend and javscript as the backend
+Welcome to the repository for my personal website!
+This site is a hub where you can learn more about me, my professional background, projects, and interests.
+Built with basic HTML & CSS as frontend and javascript as backend, it features a clean and modern design aimed at providing visitors with an engaging and informative experience.

+## Features
+1. Home
+2. About Me
+3. Skills
+4. Services
+5. Portofolio

 ## Local Installation